salkoffd/DonorSauce/README.md

 # DonorSauce
-UCD Data Analytics Bootcamp Second Project - Political Donations Website
+UCD Data Analytics Second Project - Political Donations Website

+This website has been deployed at https://donorsauce.herokuapp.com/